 Every individual has the right to a workplace free of discrimination and hostility, regardless of their ancestry.
 Though federal and state laws exist to protect employees, discrimination based on national origin continues to be a problem in many American workplaces.
 According to the U.S. Equal Employment Opportunity Commission (EEOC), 9.6% of the complaints they received (7,009 cases) for employment discrimination in 2019 involved national origin.
 Discrimination can come in many different forms, some of which may be difficult to recognize at first.
 Individuals who suspect that they may have been a victim of national origin discrimination should contact a skilled employment discrimination lawyer as soon as possible.
 Having the right legal counsel early on can help properly establish a claim, even before a complaint is filed.

-From our offices in Red Bank, NJ, and Marlton, NJ, McOmber McOmber & Luber, P.C. represents both employees and employers throughout the state in a wide range of employment discrimination matters, including national origin discrimination.
+From our offices in Red Bank, NJ, Marlton, NJ and Newark, NJ, , McOmber McOmber & Luber, P.C. represents both employees and employers throughout the state in a wide range of employment discrimination matters, including national origin discrimination.
 Our discrimination attorneys will provide you with a clear and candid evaluation of any potential claims, as well as all legal options available to you.

 Defining National Origin Discrimination